ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 * `Language YAML <https://github.com/atom/language-yaml>`_

-Pycharm
+PyCharm
 =======

 Is a full IDE to develop Python software.
 It has all the needed parts to be able to write python scripts and complete software.
 Is a little overkill for writing roles/playbooks but, it can be a very useful tool if you write modules and submit code for Ansible.
+Can be used to debug the Ansible engine.

+* Yaml supported out of the box

 Sublime